simoncoop1/LogProcessor-ClaymoreDual/README.md

-# LogProcessor for Claymore Dual Miner
+# Log Processor for Claymore Dual Miner
 ProcessLogs from the Claymore Dual Miner with the aim to calculate the price of electricity used.